scwatts/fastspar/README.md

 ## Installing
-SparCpp has been written using c++11 with Armadillo, GNU Scientific Library (GSL), and getopt.
+SparCpp has been written using c++11 with Armadillo, GNU Scientific Library (GSL), OpenMP, and getopt.
 Compilation will require these libraries.
 Further, the exact p-value executable requires compilation of FORTRAN code.

 ### Prerequisities